dagu-org/dagu/docs/source/scheduler.rst

 Scheduler
 ==========

 To run DAGs automatically, you need to run the ``dagu scheduler`` process on your system.
+Also, you can use `cron expression generator <https://crontab.cronhub.io/>`_ for your scheduler calculation.

 Cron Expression
 ----------------